HIPAA Privacy Notice

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-White Plains Hospital understands that your medical information is private and confidential.
-Further, we are required by law to maintain the privacy of "protected health information."
-"Protected health information" includes any individually identifiable information that we obtain from you or others that relates to your past, present or future physical or mental health, the health care you have received, or payment for your health care.
+This Notice applies to care and treatment you receive at the institutions that are part of the Montefiore Health System including White Plains Hospital, Montefiore Medical Center, Montefiore Mount Vernon Hospital, Montefiore New Rochelle Hospital and Schaffer Extended Care Center and by the Medical Staff at these institutions.
+This Notice will be followed by any healthcare professional who treats you at any Montefiore Hospital System, clinic or office location.
+We understand that your medical information is private and confidential.
+Further, we are required by law to maintain the privacy of “protected health information.”
+“Protected health information” or “PHI” includes any individually identifiable information that we obtain from you or others that relates to your past, present or future physical or mental health, the health care you have received, or payment for your health care.
+We will share protected health information with one another, as necessary, to carry out treatment, payment or health care operations relating to the services to be rendered at the Hospital facilities.

 Permitted uses and disclosures